FAQs

 We cannot guarantee that the local ID assigned to us by your university is unique across all instances.
 However, for some functions, it is essential that each Sciebo ID is assigned only once.
 This also allows us to see, based on the Sciebo ID (except for guests), which university users are registered at.
 This uniqueness is also helpful when sharing data.

-Account management is not available in the standard Sciebo web interface.
-Everything related to managing accounts and project boxes, etc., can be done in the
+Account management is not implemented in the standard Sciebo web interface.
+Everything related to account and project box management, etc., can be handled in the

 As long as your ID has not changed, you only need to extend your sciebo-account in mySciebo to update your data.